 MCOM 391 Communication Practicum (1 sem. hr.)
-This practicum provides students with a workand-learn experience in the field of communication, on or off campus.
-In addition to their work experience, practica students meet regularly as a class to discuss workplace issues, communication challenges, and assignments.
+This practicum provides students with a workand-learn experience in the field of media and communication, both on or off campus.
+In addition to their workplace experience, practica students meet regularly as a class to explore workplace issues and communication challenges.
+Class sessions are formatted as a professional workshop, whereby students demonstrate leadership skills in public speaking, visual presentation, and group interaction.
+Course assignments require students to respond to reflective questions about their own communication strengths and personal development as emerging professionals.
+Not required of media and communication majors, but 3 s.h.
+Required of corporate communication majors.
 NB: Open only to media and communication majors, concentrations, and minors; corporate communication majors; and students working with student media (i.e., student newspaper, student yearbook, student video yearbook).
 Only 3 sem. hrs. apply toward the major; others go to electives for a maximum total of 8 sem. hrs.
 Communication Practicum courses are pass/fail courses.
 Prerequisite(s): Second year standing or above.

 MCOM 392 Communication Practicum (2 sem. hrs.)
-This practicum provides students with a workand-learn experience in the field of communication, on or off campus.
-In addition to their work experience, practica students meet regularly as a class to discuss workplace issues, communication challenges, and assignments.
+This practicum provides students with a work-and-learn experience in the field of media and communication, both on or off campus.
+In addition to their workplace experience, practica students meet regularly as a class to explore workplace issues and communication challenges.
+Class sessions are formatted as a professional workshop, whereby students demonstrate leadership skills in public speaking, visual presentation, and group interaction.
+Course assignments require students to respond to reflective questions about their own communication strengths and personal development as emerging professionals.
 NB: Open only to media and communication majors, concentrations, and minors; corporate communication majors; and students working with student media (i.e., student newspaper, student yearbook, student video yearbook).
 Only 3 sem. hrs. apply toward the major; others go to electives for a maximum total of 8 sem. hrs.
 Communication Practicum courses are pass/fail courses.
 Prerequisite(s): Second year standing or above.

 MCOM 393 Communication Practicum (3 sem. hrs.)
-This practicum provides students with a workand-learn experience in the field of communication, on or off campus.
-In addition to their work experience, practica students meet regularly as a class to discuss workplace issues, communication challenges, and assignments.
+This practicum provides students with a workand-learn experience in the field of media and communication, both on or off campus.
+In addition to their workplace experience, practica students meet regularly as a class to explore workplace issues and communication challenges.
+Class sessions are formatted as a professional workshop, whereby students demonstrate leadership skills in public speaking, visual presentation, and group interaction.
+Course assignments require students to respond to reflective questions about their own communication strengths and personal development as emerging professionals.
 NB: Open only to media and communication majors, concentrations, and minors; corporate communication majors; and students working with student media (i.e., student newspaper, student yearbook, student video yearbook).
 Only 3 sem. hrs. apply toward the major; others go to electives for a maximum total of 8 sem. hrs.
 Communication Practicum courses are pass/fail courses.
 Prerequisite(s): Second year standing or above.